-The Gangamoola trek is a rather picturesque one – since Gangamoola lies within the Kudremukh National Park, there is no doubting that.
+The Gangamoola trek is a rather picturesque one – since Gangamoola lies within the Kudremukh National Park, there is no doubt that.
 River Nethravathi, Tunga and Bhadra originate from here.
-You can expect to see waterfalls, streams, ruins and a few cave temples as well.
-The natural reserve is home to enchanting forests and over a 100 species of birds.
+You can expect to see waterfalls, streams, ruins, and a few cave temples as well.
+The natural reserve is home to enchanting forests and over 100 species of birds.

 Things to Do Enroute to Gangamoola Trek

 The area around Gangamoola has a lot of natural beauty and comprises of dense vegetation and lush plantations.

 Visit the various coffee estates of the Chikmagalur district and book a 1-2 day stay at one of the resorts.
 Take up a coffee tour, sip on some fresh brews and buy the beans of your choice.

 You could visit some of the temples in and around Chikmagalur that are pure architectural marvels – the Vidyashankara Temple, Torana Ganapati Temple, Sarada Temple, Adi Shankara Temple and Sri Annapoorneshwari Temple to name a few.